yingx9/tp/docs/DeveloperGuide.md

 **ResourceDisplayFormatter class:**

-1. A List< Resource > resourceList is passed in to `showResourcesDetails` method from the calling function.
-It can be the resourcesList retrieved from the GenericList in memory which contains the data of all resources, or a custom resourceList containing filtered resources.
+1. A List< Resource > resourcesList is passed in to `showResourcesDetails` method from the calling function.
+It can be the resourcesList retrieved from the GenericList in memory which contains the data of all resources, or a custom resourcesList containing filtered resources.
 2. A new `ResourceDisplayFormatter` is instantiated and the constructor calls `buildDisplayHeader()` to create a table header.
-3. `buildDisplayHeader()` then calls `checkColumnsWidth()` for every resource in `resourceList`.
+3. `buildDisplayHeader()` then calls `checkColumnsWidth()` for every resource in `resourcesList`.
 It passes an integer array containing the current column width for each resource attribute (Title...Author..et cetera).
 4. `checkColumnsWidth()` adjusts the width as needed depending on the length of the resource attributes and returns to Formatter
 5. A format specifier is created with the columns' width.
 Example: `"%-5s %-20s ..."`
 6. Formatter objects are created for each resource type: Book, Newspapers, Magazine, CDs.

 **UI Class:**
-7. Now the UI loops through the resourceList and calls `setDisplayFormatter(Resource)` to add the formatted string to its respective display formatter.
+7. Now the UI loops through the resourcesList and calls `setDisplayFormatter(Resource)` to add the formatted string to its respective display formatter.
 8. A final call to `getFinalDisplayFormat()` returns the final formatted message of the table and all the resource details as `messageToDisplay`
 9. `messageToDisplay` is returned to the calling function to be printed to user or for testing.